The full delocalization of eigenstates for the quantized cat map: Introduction

 \subsection{Acknowledgments}

-This work was carried as part of the author's PhD research under the supervision of Stéphane Nonnnmacher, whose guidance made this project possible.{ The author would like to thank the anonymous referee for the constructive suggestions on the first version of the paper, to X. Han for his idea and for G. Rivière for their discussions on entropy and capacity.} The author was supported by a MESRI grant.
+This work was carried as part of the author's PhD research under the supervision of Stéphane Nonnnmacher, whose guidance made this project possible.{ The author would like to thank the anonymous referees for the constructive suggestions on the first versions of the paper, for Xiaolong Han and Gabriel Rivière for their discussions on entropy and capacity.} The author was supported by a MESRI grant.